What is the Talking Trees project?

 Supported by the Victorian Government and Victorian Youth Week 2020, Talking Trees was a collaborative project that encouraged young people aged 10 - 25 to adopt local trees throughout the City of Monash.
 Each ‘Tree Guardian’ was provided with the opportunity to voice their opinions on what a sustainable future for Monash looks like through an exciting digital platform.
 Adopted trees have been labelled in the community using QR codes that connect back to online profiles, giving voice to young people and nature.

 This project aims to not only support Monash’s Carbon Net Zero 2025 commitment, but also raise the voice of local young people about their passion and commitment to a sustainable future in Monash.

 Registrations are now closed to become a Tree Guardian for Talking Trees.
-Keep your eyes peeled and see this project grow and come to life!

 Who is behind Talking Trees?